 Bathroom mirrors are a crucial part of your bathroom renovation.
-We are currently doing a mirror Month at on the ball bathrooms so feel free to check out our pros and cons of mirrored cabinets and any other of our bathoom tips.
-We are covering on of the hardest things to get right in a bathroom renovation the decorative bathroom mirror.
-Now should you go with a traditional vanity mirror, or an updated bathroom look with decorative mirrors?
-Here are Pros and Cons
+We are currently doing a mirror Month at on the ball bathrooms so feel free to check out our Pros and Cons of Mirrored Cabinets and any other of our bathroom tips.
+We are covering one of the hardest things to get right in a bathroom renovation the decorative bathroom mirror.
+Now should you go with a traditional vanity mirror or an updated bathroom look with decorative mirrors?

-Bathroom mirrors can be an important centerpiece to the room's theme.
-For example, in a beach-themed bathroom, you can hang a decorative mirror with starfish or seashells around the mirror's frame.
+Bathroom mirrors can be an important centrepiece to the room’s theme.
+For example, in a beach-themed bathroom, you can hang a decorative mirror with starfish or seashells around the mirror’s frame.

 Style Over Function

 Decorative bathroom mirrors look great, but they may not function well.
 Some decorative mirrors have small surface areas, making it harder to check your appearance.
 This is especially true in the trend of using several smaller bathroom mirrors instead of one large mirror.

 Other bathroom mirrors may take away the extra storage space you’d typically have if using a medicine cabinet with a mirror on the front.

 The Bigger the Mirror the Harder the Lighting Options

 Decorative mirrors that are uniquely shaped, large or have a bulky frame take up a different space than a traditional vanity mirror.
 This can affect your ability to place lighting in your bathroom.
 It may mean you can’t put lighting above your vanity, resulting in ceiling lights.